Sylvain-Bugat/tray-icon-skeleton/README.md

 tray-icon-skeleton
 ==================

 This skeleton project of a simple self-executable jar displaying a simple tray icon menu
+Key features:
+* auto-hide menu when clicking elsewhere on the screen (using an hidden dialogbox)
+* use system look&feel for better integration
+* about menu item with an URL redirection
+* exit menu item

 ## Customize the tray icon